arashnm80/arashnm80.github.io/quotes.md

 > Soft as a leaf, strong as a trunk.

-> Can somebody that is totally ok to leave this world right now, have a passion to live?

-> i have to choose what do i want

-> am i running from sth out of fear or am i running for sth out of passion.

 > death is the closest thing to peace.

 > Long-term games with long-term people.